OWASP/www-board/elections/2021_elections.md

 > ```in:all "Elections - Call for Candidates and Interview Questions Reminder"```

-2. Click the "Call for Candidate" link in the [OWASP Member Portal](https://members.owasp.org/).
+2. Click the "Apply for the OWASP Global Board" link in the [OWASP Member Portal](https://members.owasp.org/).

 - [OWASP Member Portal](https://members.owasp.org/)

-### Submit questions for the Board

 ### Election Timeline